priyalkhurana/Network-Packet-Sniffer/README.md

 # MinorProject1
-Creating a Network Packet sniffer usinG JAVA.
+Creating a Network Packet sniffer using JAVA.